RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

 I have rather much services and home automation running at home.
 I want to monitor their state and get alerted if something is out of the normal.
 I had grafana set up for the job, but now had to move servers.
-While at it, I want it fully automatized and running in rootless container.
+While at it, I want it fully automatized and running in a rootless container.
 How can I automate rootless containers?

 The business reason for spending time for this is to show how one could automate Edge computing environments in Edge/IoT small scale devices.
 There